Md-Solaiman-Ovi/Softnio-Assignment-HTML-VersionL/README.md

-# To Run The Project The Following Guideline
+# Guideline

-This guide explains how to run an HTML file with a JavaScript file from a local folder on your computer.
+This guide explains how to run the project from a local folder on your computer.

 ## Prerequisites